Understanding The Connection Between Ear Infections And Vestibular Disorders

 While these symptoms often resolve with time, it can be unsettling when they don’t.

-That’s when a vestibular physical therapist can swoop in to help.
+That’s when a physical therapist experienced with treating vestibular issues can swoop in to help.

-If you’re struggling with persistent symptoms due to vestibular neuritis or labyrinthitis ear infections, vestibular physical therapy for balance near me from Capitol Physical Therapy can help.
+If you’re struggling with persistent symptoms due to vestibular neuritis or labyrinthitis ear infections, vestibular physical therapy for balance can help.

 Today, let’s take a look at how ear infections can affect your vestibular system.